-You know about SEO.
-You’ve been cold-emailed by a copywriter or two offering content strategy and weekly blog posts.
+You know about SEO and digital marketing.
+You’ve been cold-emailed by an agency or two offering content strategy and weekly blog posts.
 You know your website’s not as strong as it could be...

-But all this talk about writing content and writing copy—what’s the difference?
+But all this talk about content and copy—what’s the difference?
 Why does it matter?
 What do you really need to know about writing online?

 The answer—like with anything interesting—goes as deep as you’re willing to dig.
 What follows, therefore, is by no means exhaustive.
 But here’s the basic difference between content and copy, and how to approach online writing as a storytelling ethos.